 This type specifies the partitioning rule.
-When SYS_FS_FORMAT_FDISK format is specified, a primary partition occupying the entire disk space is created and then an FAT volume is created on the partition.
-When SYS_FS_FORMAT_SFD format is specified, the FAT volume starts from the first sector of the physical drive.
+When SYS_FS_FORMAT_FDISK format is specified, a primary partition occupying the entire disk space is

 The SYS_FS_FORMAT_FDISK partitioning is usually used for hard disk, MMC, SDC, CFC and U Disk.
 It can divide a physical drive into one or more partitions with a partition table on the MBR.
 However Windows does not support multiple partition on the removable media.
 The SYS_FS_FORMAT_SFD is non-partitioned method.
 The FAT volume starts from the first sector on the physical drive without partition table.
 It is usually used for floppy disk, micro drive, optical disk, and super-floppy media.